devloop01/canvas-image-interaction/README.md

 # Canvas Image Interaction

-Using canvas to create amzing image hover effect/interaction.
+Using canvas to create amazing image hover effect/interaction.

 The particles draw the pixels of the image over and over again to create this cool looking effect